Jacksonmills/soren/README.md

 SorenCAI is an AI-powered software engineer assistant designed to collaborate with you on software development projects, providing valuable insights, suggestions, code reviews, and troubleshooting.
 Specializing in TypeScript and other programming languages, SorenCAI can help you design, develop, and maintain high-quality software, ensuring the best possible outcomes for your projects.

 ## Getting Started with SorenCAI
+For a quick and easy way to start a conversation with SorenCAI, check out our Quickstart Guide.

 To get the most out of your collaboration with SorenCAI, follow these steps:

 1. Use the GPT-4 language model by OpenAI for the best results.
 However, if you're using GPT-3.5, you can still expect solid performance and assistance.
 2. Provide a comprehensive initial prompt that includes a detailed description of SorenCAI's role, responsibilities, and capabilities, as well as any specific preferences or requirements you may have.
 This will ensure SorenCAI has a clear understanding of your expectations and can deliver the highest level of assistance.
 3. Use the various flags and emphasis techniques outlined in the [SorenCAI User Guide](#sorencai-user-guide) to control verbosity, convey your focus, and engage in off-topic conversations when needed.

 ## SorenCAI User Guide